Logan Paul returns to YouTube with a video about suicide prevention

 Snapchat VP of Product Tom Conrad will disappear from tech

-Logan Paul, the YouTuber who sparked a public backlash three weeks ago after posting a video in Japan’s ‘suicide forest’, has returned to the platform.
+Logan Paul, the YouTuber who sparked a public backlash three weeks ago after posting a video in Japan’s “suicide forest,” has returned to the platform.
 In his first post back, he published a video focused on suicide and self-harm prevention.

 Paul first found himself in trouble when, in early January, he posted a video titled “We found a dead body in the Japanese Suicide Forest.”
 The video, which showed a suicide victim with only the face blurred out, was viewed more than six million times before it was taken down.
 In it, Paul jokes about the body and seemingly approaches the subject of suicide with an unacceptable levity.